nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Description:** As users may wish to scroll the endpoints in the endpoint list or the responses in result display, the <kbd>Page Up</kbd> and <kbd>Page Down</kbd> keys (<kbd>fn</kbd> + <kbd>up</kbd> and <kbd>fn</kbd> + <kbd>down</kbd> on **MacOS**) are available as options to scroll the 2 components above.

 **Format:** <kbd>Page Up</kbd> and <kbd>Page Down</kbd> (<kbd>fn</kbd> + <kbd>up</kbd> and <kbd>fn</kbd> + <kbd>down</kbd> on **MacOS**)

+#### 4.3.4 Error Messages

+**Description:** Do not worry if you input any commands wrongly when using our app!
+Our app gives helpful error messages depending on the command you entered, and you can always enter the [Help Command](#4.1.1-View-help) if you need to refer back to the various commands avaliable!

 <div style="page-break-after: always;"></div>